Client Engagement Process

 Term life insurance is purchased for a specific term of years: one, five, 10 or longer.
 If you die during the term, your beneficiaries receive the death benefit.
 But, if you're still living when the policy expires, coverage ends and there is no payout.

-One thing is true for all types of life insurance - the younger you are and the healthier you are when you purchase life insurance, the less it will cost you to own a life insurance policy.
+One thing is generally true for all types of life insurance - the younger you are and the healthier you are when you purchase life insurance, the less it will cost you to own a life insurance policy.
 You should consider your life insurance needs when major events occur in your life such as marriage, the birth of your children or a business startup.

 Disability income insurance